-Volunteers must be trained how to use a wheelchair before they may transport patients or visitors.
-If a volunteer ever feels uncomfortable transporting a patient/visitor, for whatever reason, please do not transport.
-Volunteers are not expected to handle/transport patients/visitors whom they feel unqualified to handle.
+Volunteers must be trained in how to use a wheelchair before they may transport patients.
+Always try to use the correct sized chair.
+If a volunteer ever feels uncomfortable transporting an assigned patient, for whatever reason, please do not transport the patient.
+Volunteers are not expected to handle/transport patients whom they feel unqualified to handle.
 Talk to a staff member and explain why you are unable to transport.